majsylw/SecondVoice/content/post/4-Hamnosys/index.md

 ---
-title: Introduction to HamNoSys.
-Part 2.
+title: Introduction to HamNoSys
-subtitle: Hamburg Sign Language Notation System  - the introduction
+subtitle: Hamburg Sign Language Notation System
-summary: Read about symmetry operators, hand shape, hand position, and hand location representation in HamNoSys.
+summary: Read about one of the most popular sign language annotation system

 date: "2022-01-20T00:00:00Z"